Alternative Medicine Header

 Strictly speaking, yoga is not an alternative medicine, but its practice is often seen as a way of gaining control over your health.
 In addition, many of its components are used as complementary practices to conventional medicine, including exercise, meditation and massage.
 Yoga is based on Hindu tradition.
 Its intent and goal is the enlightenment of the spirit, but its aims include physical health and well-being.

 "Yoga therapy" is a distinct, Westernized form of yogo that was developed specifically to integrate yoga and conventional medicine in the treatment of disease and the pursuit of optimal health.
-According to practitioners, yoga therapy is safer and more effective in treating common medical conditions because it takes into account individual health and physical limitations.
+According to practitioners, yoga therapy is safer and more effective in treating common medical conditions because it takes into account an individual's health and physical limitations.

 Yoga therapy is used for treating anxiety, arthritis, asthma, back pain, diabetes, heart conditions, hypertension, hyperventilation, chronic fatigue syndrome and fibromyalgia.
 It promotes positive health during pregnancy and helps in managing chronic conditions.
 With individual consideration, it can be used comfortably by everyone from babies to the elderly.